 Other attractions are exhibits about how the mountain evolved, two toboggan runs, restaurants, an igloo village and the highest church in Germany.

-Glacier lifts provide access to the Zugspitze Glacier, which is a white wonderland 2,600 m high.
+Glacier lifts provide access to the Zugspitze Glacier, a white wonderland 2,600 m high.

 Mount Zugspitze can be accessed via Garmisch-Partenkirchen or Eibsee.

 More than half of Lake Constance’s 270km shoreline is in Germany, and even though the rest is in Austria and Switzerland, it’s German enough to call it one of Germany’s best natural landmarks.